timlegrand/pubic/README.rst

 At this early development stage it only supports:

-- authentication against Hubic services
+- authenticating against Hubic services
 - listing your Hubic containers and backups
-- list your files stored in the main Hubic container
+- listing your files stored in the main Hubic container
-- search for a file/directory name pattern
+- searching for a file/directory name pattern
+- downloading files (one by one)

 It will soon provide:

 - a fast and reliable way to download files
-- a daemon mode to keep a folder synced with your Hubic cloud storage
+- a daemon mode to keep a folder synced with your whole Hubic cloud storage

 Extra features that are not available in the official client will soon come: